openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetNodePointCount.md

 - Returns 0 if the node is invalid or not opened
 - The point count represents navigation waypoints within the node
-- Use this to validate point indices before setting them
-- Points are indexed from 0 to (count - 1)

 ## Related Functions